john-hawkins/john-hawkins.github.io/_pages/about.md

 * MinViME Library available on [PyPI](https://pypi.org/project/minvime/) or [Github](https://github.com/john-hawkins/minvime)

-## Data Science Project Management & Integration
+## Data Science Tools & Project Management Tools

 Data science projects require rapid experimentation and exploration of problem spaces.
 This is typically enabled by using loosely coupled tools and processes.
 In this work we are